 Tracy: No, you didn’t.
 That was the big surprise.

-Elisabeth: OK.
+Elisabeth: Okay.
 So, the reality is you and I both dealt with this.
 We know Process Walks are one of the absolutely fundamental pieces to understanding a process that you want people to walk it, to truly understand it.
 And the best Process Walk is done in person on site and you move from point to point in a process and you conduct interviews, and that’s the gold-standard.
 But, a lot of people come back to us and say, “But, we’re not co-located.
 We’re not in the same place” or “Nobody is,” or “We’re nearby, but there’s no travel budget.”
 So, we really can’t conduct a Process Walk.
 And the reality is, you could use your phone, right?

 Tracy: Absolutely.
 I think that’s the beauty of living in today’s world, is they make it really easy to create a virtual environment.
 So we get that—it’s pretty challenging.
 People say, “Well, we can’t really walk the process because we’re in two different buildings or three or across the world and we can’t do that.”
 And the beauty of your cellphone video or video chat is that you can actually conduct a Process Walk and it can be really fun.
 So, leverage that technology and, you know, people can do “Join Me,” you know, something like that for checking somebody’s screen to see what they’re actually doing on their computer because sometimes when you walk people through the process, they say, “Well, let me show you what I do on the computer.”
 So you can view people’s computers very easily.
 So, I would say never see this as a barrier anymore.
-Physical separation is becoming closer and closer in terms of not being separated with virtual tools like our very simple 2 inches away cellphone video as Elisabeth has said.
+Physical separation is becoming closer and closer in terms of not being separated with virtual tools like our very simple 2-inches-away cellphone video as Elisabeth has said.

 Elisabeth: We have the technology and it’s not complicated.
 Correct.
 Great point, Tracy.
-OK.
+Okay.
 So next up, let’s see.
 Tracy is going to tell us about how it’s going to be easier to drive in Washington State.

 Tracy: Yes.
 So, this was a very interesting article that I read about with Washington State and they’re really trying to create some funding for street servicing and the original process wasn’t very good because there was some money allocated, but unfortunately, that money wasn’t enough to actually fix the streets.
 So—so that could be a problem when you only get a certain amount of money and that’s really not conducive or, you know, it’s not enough funding to pay for those.
 So what they did was they basically created a new process for funding the right street with the right treatment at the right time.
 They call it the Three Right’s and it’s basically the same money that is being distributed but used differently.